pingcap/talent-plan/rust/projects/project-2/project.md

 naive solution?
 How much memory do you need?
 What is the minimum amount of copying necessary to compact the log?
 Can the compaction be done in-place?
 How do you maintain data-integrity of compaction fails?

+So for we've been refering to "the log", but in actuallity it is common for a database to store many logs, in different files.
+You may find it easier to compact the log if you split your log across files.

 _Implement log compaction for your database._